-We expect to complete our research and development of all Cytolin clinical trials needed for approval of a marketing application if at all by December period of time and if products are not completed on a timely basis:
+We expect to complete our research and development of all Cytolin clinical trials needed for approval of a marketing application if at all by December 2009

-Risks and uncertainties associated with completing development within reasonable
+Risks and uncertainties associated with completing development within a reasonable period of time and if our products are not completed on a timely basis:

-Even if we are able to complete the development within a reasonable period of time our competitors could still come out with something competitive to our product.
+Even if we are able to complete the development within a reasonable period of time, our competitors could still release something competitive to our product.
 Toxicity in the product could go undetected until Phase IV Safety Surveillance after drug approval.
-We may have to continue to litigate to protect technology, or challenges to patents that have not yet expired, etc. The medical community may lack of acceptance of our product.
-There may be an inability to secure 3rd party payees such as if medicare would cover costs.
-Post registration manufacturing problems or downturn of economy or industry could also be risks.
+We may have to continue to litigate to protect technology, or challenges to patents that have not yet expired, etc. There may be an inability to secure 3rd party payees.
+Post registration manufacturing problems or the downturn of the economy or the industry could also be risks.